-The student must complete the first “Evaluation of Student Progress” portion of the Form I-983 within 12 months of the listed STEM OPT start date.
+The student must complete the first “Evaluation of Student Progress” portion of the Form I-983, “Training Plan for STEM OPT Students” within 12 months of the listed STEM OPT start date.
 At the end of the STEM OPT extension, a student must conduct a second, final assessment.
-Once the evaluations are complete, the student must collect signatures from their employer and return the form to the DSO, who will keep it in the student’s physical student record.

 To complete these self-evaluations, the student needs to specify the evaluation date range (i.e., the timeline considered during the evaluation) and:

 - Assess their overall performance using the measures identified in the agreed upon training plan.

 - Evaluate their success in applying and acquiring the new knowledge, skills and competencies that were previously identified in the plan.